mhmdjouni/minimal-teams/_pages_navbar/guide.md

     - For pages that you wish to add to the Navigation Bar, create a new `.html` or `.md` file in the `_pages_navbar/` directory, then add the page's info in `_data/navbar.yml`.
     - For pages that you do not wish to add to the Navigation bar, create a new **collection** (e.g., `publications`) in the `_config.yml` file and the associated folder (e.g., `_publications`), then create the pages inside said folder.
 For reference, refer to how `pages_navbar` is created and follow suite.
     - Avoid creating pages in the `root/` directory.
 Try to always group them under a dedicated folder representing a theme or a `collection`.

----

-## Contributing

-Contributions of all kinds are welcome!
-Here's how you can help:

-### 1. Reporting Issues
-- Found a bug or have a feature request?
-[Open an issue](https://github.com/mhmdjouni/minimal-teams/issues) with detailed information.

-### 2. Submitting Changes
-1. Fork the repository.
-2. Create a feature branch:

-    ```bash
-    git checkout -b feature-name
-    ```
-3. Commit your changes:

-    ```bash
-    git commit -m "Add feature or fix description"
-    ```
-4. Push to your branch:

-    ```bash
-    git push origin feature-name
-    ```
-5. Open a pull request against the `develop` branch.

-### 3. Writing Documentation
-Help improve the documentation in the `README.md` or add detailed guides for advanced users.

----

-## Roadmap

-Planned features include:
-- Default and customizable pages for individual items (e.g., publications, team members, blog).
-- Integration with popular Jekyll plugins for added functionality.

----

 ## License